Linear stability of discrete shock profiles for systems of conservation laws: Local exponential bounds on the spatial Green's function for z far from 1

-Let us point out that the construction of the projectors $Q_U^\pm$ is done on relatively compact subsets of $\Oc$.
-More importantly, for two sets $U_1$ and $U_2$ that satisfy the conditions of Lemma \ref{lem_geo_dich}, even if $U_1\subset U_2$, the construction of the proof of Lemma \ref{lem_geo_dich} does not imply that the projectors $Q^\pm_{U_1}$ and $Q^\pm_{U_2}$ are equal on $U_1\cap U_2$.
+We give below the proof of Lemma \ref{lem_geo_dich} which is overall the same as in \cite[Section III.1.5]{Godillon_these}.
+The main modification is that this new iteration of the proof pinpoints more clearly the holomorphicity of the projectors $Q_U^\pm$ and most importantly why the projectors $Q_U^\pm$ we construct depend on the relatively compact subset $U$ of $\Oc$ which is considered.
+This last point is not really addressed in \cite{Godillon_these,Godillon} and we feel that it is quiet important.
+For instance, for two sets $U_1$ and $U_2$ that satisfy the conditions of Lemma \ref{lem_geo_dich}, the construction of the proof of Lemma \ref{lem_geo_dich} does not imply that the projectors $Q^\pm_{U_1}$ and $Q^\pm_{U_2}$ are equal on $U_1\cap U_2$, even if $U_1\subset U_2$.
 Therefore, we cannot immediately construct two functions $Q^\pm$ that are defined on $\Oc$ which would verify similar properties as $Q^\pm_U$.
-However, it turns out that $\Im Q^\pm_{U_1}(z)=\Im Q^\pm_{U_2}(z)$ for $z\in U_1\cap U_2$.
-We will prove this fact later on and use it to extend uniformly the geometric dichotomy on a large part of $\Oc$ (see Lemma \ref{lemGeoDichStronger}).
+However, it turns out that the ranges $\Im Q^\pm_{U_1}(z)$ and $\Im Q^\pm_{U_2}(z)$ coincide for $z\in U_1\cap U_2$.
+We will prove this fact later on and use it to extend uniformly the geometric dichotomy on a large part of $\Oc$ (see Lemma \ref{lemGeoDichStronger} below).